zephyrproject-rtos/zephyr/samples/tfm_integration/psa_level_1/docs/attestation.md

 ### Exporting the Public Key

-In order to make effective use of the IAT for device authentication, the remote server must have the public attestation key that matches the private attestation key held by the TF-M device.
+In order to make effective use of IAT for device authentication, the remote server must have the public attestation key that matches the private attestation key held by the TF-M device.

 Since the MPS2+/AN521 board does not have HW crypto support, it uses a